Family research in Campagna, Campania, Italy

 S. BARTOLOMEO APOSTOLO – Via S.Bartolomeo Apostolo

-For our experience, if you plan to come here to visit Campagna, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Campagna we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. Grandfather passed in 2008.
 I don’t know where to begin with a church.
 He came to America when he was 18.
 In.
 1905.
 I have the manifesto with his marriage certificate but he was married in BY